TestingPathways/testingpathways/README.md

 ## Webstite Template Style Guides

-Visit [Just the Docs Documentation][Just the Docs] to learn more about how to use this theme when editing pages and pathways content.
+Visit [Just the Docs Documentation](https://just-the-docs.github.io/just-the-docs/) to learn more about how to use this theme when editing pages and pathways content.